lohitpt252003/DATA/scripts/test/README.md

 ### `test_constraints_md.py`

-Validates the `constraints.md` file for a specific problem, ensuring it's not empty.
+Validates the `constraints.md` file for a specific problem, ensuring it's not empty and uses correct LaTeX syntax for mathematical expressions.

 **Usage:**